milonmaze/privacy-terms-observatory-beta/www.gmfinancial.com/en-us/privacy-and-security/privacy-policy-online.html.md

 Effective Date

-This Privacy Policy is effective as of July 30, 2024.
+This Privacy Policy is effective as of August 7, 2025.